Skip to main content

 The Invisible Redirect

-Authority vs. Proximity: What AI Actually Weighs
+Authority vs Proximity: What AI Weighs

-In traditional local search, proximity is king.
-Google Maps will always show you the nearest options first, with distance as a primary ranking factor.
-AI search inverts this hierarchy.
-Authority comes first, proximity comes second, and sometimes proximity does not factor in at all.
+In traditional local search, proximity is king: Google Maps shows the nearest options first, with distance as a primary ranking factor.
+AI search inverts that hierarchy.
+Authority comes first, proximity second, and sometimes proximity does not factor in at all.
+Google Maps is a compass that points to the nearest business.
+An answer engine is a reputation engine that points to the most referenced business.

 Signals AI Weighs Heavily